kshitizj4/Covid-19-Tracker/Readme.md

 # Covid Tracker

-The code you provided is a Python program that creates a simple graphical user interface (GUI) using the tkinter library for tracking COVID-19 data.
+The code is a Python program that creates a simple graphical user interface (GUI) using the tkinter library for tracking COVID-19 data.
 Here's a step-by-step explanation of what's happening in the code:

 Importing Libraries: The code starts by importing three libraries: requests, bs4 (Beautiful Soup 4), and tkinter.
 These libraries are used for web scraping, parsing HTML data, and creating the GUI.